How to Play Blackjack - Learn and Play in Less Than 5 Minutes

 The player places a chip or chips to a value between the max and minimum amount permitted behind their playing box before the hand is dealt.

-Splitting is one of the slightly more complex aspects of how to play Blackjack.
+If you’d like to learn how to play casino blackjack, you have to know how to split.
+Essentially, splitting is one of the slightly more complex aspects of how to play blackjack 21.

 How to Make Side Bets